Wamphyre/amdlinux/README.md

 The idea is to take advantage of the full potential of these CPUs by compiling the kernel specifically using flags only compatible with the Athlon/Opteron/Hammer/K8/Ryzen families.

-The "Linux-Libre" version of the FSFLA is used as the kernel as the basis of the project and is divided into 3 different types depending on the task.
+The "Linux-Libre" version of the FSFLA is used as the basis of the Linux-Libre AMDLinux version.

+The project offers Linux and Linux-Libre kernel versions, and is divided into 3 different types depending on the task.

 1 - DESKTOP KERNEL
 For multipurpose tasks, gaming and desktop work.
 Patched with SMP PREEMPT.